hathora/hathora-unreal-sdk/README.md

 The Client build will open the `Game Default Map` option.

 ### Packaging the Builds

+Before you can package a build, make sure you have [properly set up your `Config/*.ini` files](#authentication-configuration) to ensure the App ID and Dev Token get packaged correctly and safely.
+The linked section goes into more detail, but you **need to make sure that Dev Token isn't specified in `Config/DefaultGame.ini`!**

 Now that you have Linux cross-compilation set up on a source build of Unreal with Server and Client targets opening the correct maps on startup, you're ready to package the builds.
 While you can create scripts to do automate this process, you can easily build the two targets under the Platforms menu in the Editor.
 Once you have selected the correct target and build configuration, you can select `Package Project`.
 In the below images, you'll see we're packaging a Linux Server (Development) and a Windows Client (Development):